 - smaller inline spinners

 - smaller bucktail spinnerbaits

 Many anglers also use slip bobber rigs with smaller live baits to catch them.
-These live baits baits for white perch are:
+These live baits for white perch are:

 - Euro larvae